NASAWorldWind/WorldWindServerKit/README.md

 Then point your browser to http://localhost:8080/geoserver/index.html to access the GeoServer web admin interface.

-### Option 5.
-Deploy the SSGF distribution
-Copy and unzip the *ssgf* tarball distribution (found in the *worldwind-geoserver-dist/target* folder) to a folder on the target Linux computer.
-Then navigate to the root of the distribution folder and launch the setup script to install the Oracle Server JRE.
-Afterwards, you can launch GeoServer with the run script.

-Install the JRE (one time), example:

-    $ ./setup.sh

-Launch GeoServer, example:

-    $ ./run.sh

-Then point your browser to http://localhost:8080/geoserver/index.html to access the GeoServer web admin interface.

 ## OGC GeoPackage
-The WWSK adds support for reading OGC GeoPackages in GeoServer.
-WWSK manifests the **GeoPackage (mosaic) [OGC Compliant]** raster data source for OGC GeoPackages.
+The WWSK adds support for reading and writing OGC GeoPackages in GeoServer.
+WWSK manifests the **GeoPackage (tiles) ** raster data source for OGC GeoPackages.

-The **GeoPackage (mosaic)** raster data source is the native GeoServer/GeoTools GeoPackage extension which is not compatible with GeoPackages conforming to the OGC GeoPackage Encoding Standard (http://www.geopackage.org/spec/).
+Note: the **GeoPackage (mosaic)** raster data source is the GeoServer/GeoTools GeoPackage community extension which is not compatible with GeoPackages conforming to the OGC GeoPackage Encoding Standard (http://www.geopackage.org/spec/).
-Do not use the native data source for OGC GeoPackages.
+Do not use the community extension data source for OGC GeoPackages.

 ### Reading
 Add an OGC GeoPackage layer: